alex-ant/melapoly-tracker/be/README.md

 *Transfer cash between players.*

-Only admin player can perform this action.
+Only player *sending* cash can perform this action.
 Returns an error if the sender has an insufficient amount of cash available.

 Sample request: